DW1718/asst1-malloc-simulator/README.md

 A: readme.pdf documenting your design and workload data and findings

 B: testcases.txt that describes your two workloads and why you included them

 C: mymalloc.h with your malloc headers and definitions

 D: mymalloc.c with your malloc function implementations

 E: memgrind.c with your memory test and profiling code as described above

 F: Makefile that builds and cleans memgrind with your mymalloc library

-5. Grading

-A: Correctness - how well your code operates

-B: Testing thoroughness - quality and rationale behind your test cases

-C: Design - how well written and robust your code is, including modularity and comments

-D: Analysis - your analysis and documentation of results in your readme.pdf

-6. Groups

-You must have a group of two for this project.
-You do not need to keep your same group from Asst0.